seungrokj/MAD/benchmark/vllm/README.md

 ## Changelog
 ----------
 This release note summarizes notable changes since the previous docker release.

--   The vLLM version number was incremented from 0.6.6 to 0.7.3.
+-   The vLLM version number was incremented from 0.7.3 to 0.7.4.

--   Improved fp8 throughput performance with HipblasLT 0.13

 -   The float8 data type benchmark test was added to include the following models:
-Llama 3.1 8B Instruct
+DeepSeek-R1

 ## Support
 ----------